kubernetes/community/keps/sig-api-machinery/0015-dry-run.md

 some handlers, to be added).
 If it is, it will NOT store the object, but return success.
 That success can be forwarded back to the user.

-A dry-run request should behave as close as possible to regular request.
-Attempting to dry-run create en existing object will result in an `AlreadyExists` error to be returned.
-Similarly, if an dr-run update is performed on a non-existing object, a `NotFound` error will be returned.
+A dry-run request should behave as close as possible to a regular request.
+Attempting to dry-run create an existing object will result in an `AlreadyExists` error to be returned.
+Similarly, if a dry-run update is performed on a non-existing object, a `NotFound` error will be returned.